olendorf/github_for_researchers/_units/getting_started_with_github.md

   # remote: Resolving deltas: 100% (4/4), done.
   # To github.com:olendorf/learning_git.git
   #    f2bc922..9aacf91  master -> master

 ```

 The first command `git pull origin master` tells Git to take what ever is in the remote named origin, on the master branch, and merge it with
 your local repository.
 It works pretty much the same as merging to branches in your local repository together.
 The `git push origin master`
 is the reverse.
 It takes the master branch of your local repository and merges it with the master branch on the remote.
 You can push or pull any branch,
-and if one doesn't exist, its created for you.
+and if one doesn't exist, it's created for you.